hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604887v1-evaluating-the-effectiveness-of-linguistic-knowledge-in-pretrained-l.md

 ---
 layout: default
-title: Evaluating the Effectiveness of Linguistic Knowledge in Pretrained Language Models: A Case Study of Universal Dependencies
+title: "Evaluating the Effectiveness of Linguistic Knowledge in Pretrained Language Models: A Case Study of Universal Dependencies"
 ---

 # Evaluating the Effectiveness of Linguistic Knowledge in Pretrained Language Models: A Case Study of Universal Dependencies